LFGConsulting/pearlywrites/client-instruct.md

 ## 🆘 Support

 If you ever run into questions or want help with something, email us at **dave@lfgconsultants.com**.

+---

+## 📨 Setting Up Contact Form (Formspree)

+Your contact form is powered by Formspree.
+To activate it:

+1. Go to **https://formspree.io/** and sign up for an account
+2. Click **"New Form"** and choose a name (e.g., "PearlyWrites Contact")
+3. Select the **"Basic"** plan (free) to start
+4. Copy your form's unique **ID** (looks like `xrgdkpaz`)
+5. Send the ID to your developer to activate the form

+What you'll get:
+- Email notifications for each form submission
+- Spam protection
+- Access to a dashboard of all submissions
+- GDPR compliance out of the box

+> 💡 The form will appear to work on the site but won't send emails until properly configured with your Formspree ID.

+---

 Welcome to your next-level publishing workflow!